Ontario has now entered Step One of the Roadmap to Reopen. Learn more about what this means at U of G.

 - the researcher has been approved to conduct the RMP-related research on-site by their department chair or school director.

 Please also continue to refer to the Research Phase-In Framework for guidance.

 All operations in Laboratory Services Division (i.e., Animal Health Laboratory, Agriculture and Food Laboratory), central animal care facilities, and research field stations will proceed under protocols that have already been implemented by directors and managers in those facilities.

 More information on research during the pandemic can be found on the Office of Research COVID-19 webpage.Link to this tab

-University buildings, except those listed above, will be closed to the public.
+University buildings, except those listed above, are closed to the public.

 Access to University buildings is restricted to:

 - People who cannot perform their work duties remotely (e.g., need access to equipment or systems not available from home, need technology or space to record lectures for remote learning)

 - Faculty and students involved in face-to-face teaching and learning, being conducted following Public Health guidelines

 - Faculty and researchers with an approved research management plan

 - Students living in campus residences.